 I was recently in Amsterdam and walked an hour in the pouring January rain to find one of their finest fondue joints.
 I don’t remember seeing or caring about any chocolate.
 On that trip, I also visited my sister who ran off to Belgium with my old sous chef, if she reads this I’m going to get in trouble—she’s our family’s chocolate fanatic and raves like a lunatic about a chocolate shop in Hasselt called Bon.

-You can find Chef Spencer Thompson at District Cafe & Bakery, and don’t forget to try all of the delicious cheeses he mentioned from your local grocer or deli.
+You can find Chef Spencer Thompson at buco pizzeria, and don’t forget to try all of the delicious cheeses he mentioned from your local grocer or deli.